• Current students

 • Grade

-Processing your university transcript for the purposes of confirming a match with the corresponding inputs by you in the application process:
+Processing the applicant’s university transcript for the purposes of confirming a match with the corresponding inputs by the applicant in the application process:

-• The Robot reads the details on the transcript for the purposes of confirming that they match the details inputted by you in your online application form during registration and when you make your exemption application.
+• The Robot reads the details on the transcript for the purposes of confirming that they match the details inputted in the online application form during registration and when the applicant makes their exemption application.

-Comparing the Institute's exemption rules to your confirmed university transcript details:
+• Comparing the Institute's exemption rules to the confirmed university transcript details:

-• The Robot conducts this comparison for the purposes of applying the Institute's exemption rules to your confirmed university transcript details to determine whether your details meet the Institute’s exemption requirements.
+The Robot conducts this comparison for the purposes of applying the Institute's exemption rules to the confirmed university transcript details to determine whether the applicant’s details meet the Institute’s exemption requirements.

-In order to ensure the Institute's legitimate business interests in promoting the efficient administration of your exemption application process in a timely and reliable manner, and in appropriately managing your application details and status in an electronic format (including for internal record keeping purposes).
+In order to ensure the Institute's legitimate business interests in promoting the efficient administration of the applicant’s exemption application process in a timely and reliable manner, and in appropriately managing their application details and status in an electronic format (including for internal record keeping purposes).

 • Student ID